-The Climate Action Plan offers a robust set of objectives and actions that will address the climate hazard vulnerabilities and aim for an 80% reduction in GHG emissions by 2050 (with a potential to increase this goal to net zero).
-Each action and objective was created and reviewed by a group of stakeholders who considered technology limitations, funding constraints, public support, feasibility of implementation, environmental justice considerations, and other barriers.
+The Climate Action Plan offers a robust set of objectives and actions that will address the climate hazard vulnerabilities and aim for net-zero by 2050.
+Each action and objective were created and reviewed by a group of stakeholders who considered technology limitations, funding constraints, public support, feasibility of implementation, environmental justice considerations, and other barriers.